kubecost/docs/custom-prom.md

         port: 9003
 ```

 This config needs to be added to `extraScrapeConfigs` in the Prometheus configuration.
 Example [extraScrapeConfigs.yaml](https://raw.githubusercontent.com/kubecost/docs/main/extraScrapeConfigs.yaml)

-To confirm this job is successfully scraped by Prometheus, you can view the Targets page in Prometheus and look for a job named `kubecost`.
+To confirm this job is successfully scraped by Prometheus, view the Targets page in Prometheus and look for a job named `kubecost`.

 ![Prometheus Targets](https://raw.githubusercontent.com/kubecost/docs/main/prom-targets.png)

-## Cadvisor metric labels
+## cAdvisor metric labels

-Kubecost uses `container_name` and `pod_name` labels on cadvisor metrics.
-For clusters running **k8s v1.16+**, the following relabel config creates the expected labels on cadvisor metrics:
+Kubecost uses `container_name` and `pod_name` labels on cAdvisor metrics.
+For clusters running **k8s v1.16+**, the following relabel config creates the expected labels on cAdvisor metrics:

 ```
   metric_relabel_configs: